Skip to content

 Final preparation

-The last step is to expand the dataset with augmentations, optionally upscale images, and produce resized versions at the dimensions you need for training.
+The last steps are to expand the dataset with augmentations, optionally upscale images, rename files with clean sequential names, normalize image formats and channels, produce resized versions at the dimensions you need for training, and validate the result.

 Augment